codemariner/schemart/README.md

 SchemaRT
 ========

-Generate runtime types from your database schema.
+Generate runtime types and TypeScript from your database schema.
 Currently, this supports generating runtime type definitions as [runtypes](https://github.com/pelotom/runtypes) from PostgreSQL.

 ### Example
 Given the following table: